 Infrared saunas offer a non-invasive form of light therapy which heats internal muscles and organs thereby pushing toxins into circulation for their removal from the body.
-Infrared technology offers amazing benefits for promoting the detoxification of the body and you can learn more about its healing powers by reading my article Detoxify Your Body with InfraRed Sauna.
+Infrared technology offers amazing benefits for promoting the detoxification of the body and you can learn more about its healing powers by reading my article on using infrared sauna’s.

 Many herbs detoxify tissue and improve the flow of lymph and removal of toxic substances.
 The following herbal treatments are some of the most well-known methods at ridding the body of toxic build up.

 Manjistha: Manjistha has been traditionally used in Ayurvedic medicine for reducing the toxic load carried by the body.
 This herb is most known for its ability to clean the liver and purify the blood.
 In the process, this herb boosts the process of detoxifying the lymphatic system.
 The consumption of manjistha tea is associated with improving skin problems, regulating menstrual conditions and stimulating the immune system.